avgupt/parsa-hugo/exampleSite/content/about/_index.md

 image: ''

 ---
-I am a computer science undergraduate at IIIT Delhi.
+I am a Computer Science undergraduate at IIIT Delhi.